envi/envi.github.io/docs/index.md

 **v.
 5.7.7**

-Create a new Manufacturer within a logged organization by using a new [endpoint](Manufacturers.md#create-a-new-manufacturer).
+Create a new Manufacturer within the logged-in organization by using a new [endpoint](Manufacturers.md#create-a-new-manufacturer).

 **v.
 5.7.6**

 New [Vendor Facilities](VendorFacilities.md) endpoints have been implemented.
-You can now get the list of Vendor Facilities and the details of the Vendor Facility specified by ID within a logged organization.
+You can now get the list of Vendor Facilities and the details of the Vendor Facility specified by ID within the logged-in organization.

 **v.
 5.7.5**